filcuc/thumbnailer/Readme.md

 Thumbnailer is an app for creating thumbnails following the [XDG standard version 0.8.0](https://specifications.freedesktop.org/thumbnail-spec/thumbnail-spec-0.8.0.html).

-Usefull for creating thumbnails in advance for big folders if you use a file manager complaint with the xdg standard (for examples Gnome Nautilus aka "Files" or KDE Dolphin).
+Useful for creating thumbnails in advance for big folders if you use a file manager complaint with the xdg standard (for example Gnome Nautilus aka "Files" or KDE Dolphin).

 ## Supported features
 - Creation of normal thumbs